Hosting a HUGO site on OpenBSD.Amsterdam with OpenBSD, httpd, and relayd

 #

-To renew the certificates automagically we add a crontab entry.
+To renew the certificates automagically we create a script /usr/local/sbin/acme.sh with the following contents:

 ### Keep SSL Certs Up-To-Date ###